leafo/lapis/docs/models.md

 ```

 The hash table syntax can be combined with regular relation names as strings,
 letting you preload complex sets of data in a single line.
+In the examples
+above, the `user` relation is loaded on the posts, then every user has the
+`twitter_account` relation loaded.

 ### `preload_relation(instances, name, ...)`